apache/sling-site/src/main/jbake/content/documentation/development/testing-paxexam.md

 ## Overview

-Sling Testing PaxExam provides test support for use with [Pax Exam](https://github.com/ops4j/org.ops4j.pax.exam2).
+[Sling Testing PaxExam](https://github.com/apache/sling-org-apache-sling-testing-paxexam) provides test support for use with [Pax Exam](https://github.com/ops4j/org.ops4j.pax.exam2) to test with *real* Sling instances – no limitations or issues due to incomplete and faulty mock implementations.

-[Sling's Karaf Features](https://sling.apache.org/documentation/karaf.html#sling-karaf-features) are available as `Option`s for Pax Exam to set up a tailored Sling instance easily.
+[Sling's Karaf Features](https://sling.apache.org/documentation/karaf.html#sling-karaf-features) are available as `Option`s for Pax Exam to set up tailored Sling instances easily.

-The `TestSupport` class comes with common helper methods and `Option`s.
+The [`TestSupport`](https://github.com/apache/sling-org-apache-sling-testing-paxexam/blob/master/src/main/java/org/apache/sling/testing/paxexam/TestSupport.java) class comes with common helper methods and `Option`s.

+The setups and examples on this page show how to run fully isolated tests in separate JVMs ([forked container](https://ops4j1.jira.com/wiki/spaces/PAXEXAM4/pages/54263862/OSGi+Containers#OSGiContainers-ForkedContainer)) to avoid classloader issues and boot a new Sling instance per test class to have always a fresh OSGi container and JCR repository.

 ## Features

 * run integration tests in a *tailored* Sling instance in the *same module* (with the build artifact under test)
 * use different versions in build (e.g. *minimal*) and tests (e.g. *latest*)
 * overriding of versions
+* build bundles with test content and OSGi DS services on-the-fly (no need for extra modules)

 ## Getting Started

 ### 1. Add required dependencies